nilern/vesihiisi/impl.md

 strategy if that register is already reserved in `goal0`.

 This should be obvious but could also be proven with basic set theory.

-OPTIMIZE: In addition to trying to use the register from `current` here, provide `goal0` as a hint to the `else` branch as to what registers to keep free.

 ##### The Shuffling Itself